How can TMS FNC Ribbon and SVG files simplify a migration your app to HighDPI rapidly

 To be frank, when I saw our previous apps using Microsoft Ribbon (quite beautiful but slightly antiquated and totally DPI-unaware) on 4K monitor with 250% magnification, the result was simply terrible and I was frightened.
 Extremely small app icons on the taskbar, lilliputian images on buttons, button captions overlapped and ending somewhere on the adjacent button etc. In that time, I said "It's time to change."

 First issue was the replacement of Microsoft Ribbon, that is not and will not be HighDPI-aware.
-As a long-term user for TMS All-Access subscription, I knew there was something whose name was TMS FNC Ribbon and could serve me well for my intentions.
+As a long-term user of TMS All-Access subscription, I knew there was something whose name was TMS FNC Ribbon and could serve me well for my intentions.
 TMS FNC Ribbon wasn't HighDPI-aware yet in those days but my question "what is the time estimation of being this ribbon available for HighDPI" was answered by colleagues from TMS Software simply: "Very soon.".
 It was true.

 In the meantime, I immersed into the second issue: Our apps contain a plenty of images - not only icons on BitButtons but also infographics images in dialog windows, icons on DBNavigator buttons and so on.
 However, some of our information systems are very large and contain tens or hundreds of various images.
 Well, Delphi came recently with a VirtualImageList component but there was still a very unpleasant and laborious task - to supply partial images for the most used resolution for each image contained in the project.
 How to do away with this time-consuming obstacle?